SnklpAnand/Business-Insights-360/README.md

                                 satisfaction and trust.

         ➤ Sales & Marketing View - The Sales View and Marketing View offer a wealth of data on customer & product performance, as well as region/market insights.
-                                    By understanding the factors driving sales, such as customer preferences, product demand, and regional trends, AtliqQ Hardware can align its marketing strategies accordingly.
+                                    By understanding the factors driving sales, such as customer preferences, product demand, and regional trends, AtliQ Hardware can align its marketing strategies accordingly.
 This ensures that marketing efforts are targeted, leading to improved gross margins and higher net sales.